-The results of the Group for the year ended 31 December 2023 are set out in the consolidated statement of profit or loss and other comprehensive income on page 71.
-A fair review of the business of the Group and a discussion and analysis of the Group's performance during the year and the material factors underlying its results and financial position are provided in the Chairman's Statement and Management Discussion and Analysis sections respectively from pages 10 to 16 and 17 to 28 of this annual report.
-The future development of the Group's business is discussed throughout this annual report including in the Chairman's Statement from pages 10 to 16 of this annual report.
-In addition, more details regarding the Group's performance by reference to environmental and social-related key performance indicators and policies, as well as compliance with relevant laws and regulations which have a significant impact on the Group, are provided in the Corporate Governance Report from pages 54 to 63 of this annual report and the Environmental, Social and Governance Report (the "ESG Report") which will be published separately.
+The results of the Group for the year ended 31 December 2022 are set out in the consolidated statement of profit or loss and other comprehensive income on page 73.
+A fair review of the business of the Group and a discussion and analysis of the Group's performance during the year and the material factors underlying its results and financial position are provided in the Chairman's Statement and Management Discussion and Analysis sections respectively from pages 10 to 14 and 15 to 28 of this annual report.
+The future development of the Group's business is discussed throughout this annual report including in the Chairman's Statement from pages 10 to 14 of this annual report.
+In addition, more details regarding the Group's performance by reference to environmental and social-related key performance indicators and policies, as well as compliance with relevant laws and regulations which have a significant impact on the Group, are provided in the Corporate Governance Report from 56 to 65 of this annual report and the Environmental, Social and Governance Report (the "ESG Report") which will be published separately.